about / archives / contact / subscribe / twitter

 @latimes

-The Los Angeles Times is a daily newspaper owned by the Tribune Company.
+The Los Angeles Times is a daily newspaper owned by Tribune Publishing.
 It is the United States’ fourth-largest daily newspaper and among the top five newspaper websites in the country.

 The Times was owned by the Otis/Chandler family from its founding in 1881 until 2007.
 The family-owned Times Mirror Co. merged with the Tribune Co. in 2000, and the family sold its share of the Tribune Co. to billionaire Sam Zell in 2007.
-The Tribune Co. was working to sell the Times in 2013, and both the conservative billionaire Koch brothers and News Corp.’s Rupert Murdoch were reported to be interested in buying the paper, though Murdoch was held back by FCC ownership regulations.
+The Tribune Co. was working to sell the Times in 2013, and both the conservative billionaire Koch brothers and News Corp.’s Rupert Murdoch were reported to be interested in buying the paper, though Murdoch was held back by FCC ownership regulations and the Kochs backed out of the process.
+The Tribune Co. spun off its newspaper properties, including the Times, into a separate company called Tribune Publishing in 2014.

 The Times rose to prominence under the leadership of Otis Chandler from 1960 to 1980.
 The paper developed a national reach, expanded its international reporting and won numerous prizes for its journalism.
 The Times’ prestige began to decline during the late 1990s, however, its troubles culminating in an ethical scandal over a profit-sharing agreement with the Staples Center revolving around a special section about the arena’s opening.